microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

-Template Management CLI is a tool to manage template files for FHIR Converter DotLiquid engine.
-This CLI tool manages all template files in [OCI image](https://github.com/opencontainers/image-spec) format and allows pushing and pulling templates with [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).
+The $convert-data operation in the FHIR Server for Azure takes templateCollectionReference parameter, which refers to an [OCI image ](https://github.com/opencontainers/image-spec) on [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/).
+It is the image containing Liquid templates to use for conversion.

-Template image is a layer based structure similar to docker image and uses [overlayfs](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html?highlight=overlayfs) concept to organize templates.
+The Template Management CLI tool is mean to pull, push, and manage the templates on the ACR.

+Template OCI image is a layer based structure similar to docker image and uses [overlayfs](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html?highlight=overlayfs) concept to organize templates.
 For custom templates, we use two layers image structure to organize template collection: base layer and user layer (The user layer could be extended to multi-layers in the future if necessary).
-Base layer packs official published templates and user layer packs all modified templates from users.
+Base layer packs Microsoft published templates and user layer packs all modified templates from users.
 Each layer will be compressed into "*.tar.gz" file before pushing to ACR.
 # Using Template Management CLI

-The command-line tool can be used to pull and push a template collection through remote registry (Now we only support Azure Container Registry).
+The command-line tool can be used to pull and push a template collection from/to a remote registry (Now we only support Azure Container Registry).

 ## Prerequisites
-* Azure container registry - Create a container registry in your Azure subscription.
-For example, use the [Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).
+* Azure container registry - Create a container registry in your Azure subscription if you do not have one.
+This is the registry where you want to keep your Liquid templates.
+You can use the [Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).

 * Azure Active Directory service principal (optional) - If using service principal's identity for authentication, you need to create a [service principal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) to access your registry.
 Ensure that the service principal is assigned a role such as AcrPush so that it has permissions to push and pull artifacts.